 What you should do after you have been involved in an accident at work?

-The most important thing you need to make sure you do is let your supervisor or manager know that you have had an accident if you are unable to do so then let your colleagues know so that they can inform your manager and supervisor, they should then write down exactly what happened in the accident report book.
+As a long-standing solicitor we advise that the most important thing you need to make sure you do is let your supervisor or manager know that you have had an accident if you are unable to do so then let your colleagues know so that they can inform your manager and supervisor, they should then write down exactly what happened in the accident report book.

 Key Points to Keep in Mind When Claiming for Workplace Injury Compensation:

-- Your employer is legally prohibited from dismissing you or treating you unfairly because you have made a claim.
+• Your employer is legally prohibited from dismissing you or treating you unfairly because you have made a claim.

 How Much Compensation Could You Receive for a Workplace Accident?

-- Medical bills and treatment costs
+• Medical bills and costs for your treatments

-- Adjustments to your ability to work in the long term
+• Any adjustments to your ability to work in the long term

-- Therapy or treatment for psychological distress
+• Therapy or treatment for any psychological distress you have experienced

-- Travel expenses for medical appointments
+• Travel expenses for medical appointments

-- Repair or replacement of damaged personal belongings
+• Repair or replacement of damaged personal belongings

 Client testimonial – Accident at work claim